What is bowel cancer?

 Cancer is when abnormal cells start to divide and grow in an uncontrolled way.
 The cells can grow into surrounding tissues or organs, and may spread to other areas of the body.

 The bowel makes up a part of the digestive system.
-It’s split into the small and large bowel.
+It is made up of the small and large bowel.
 The large bowel includes the:

 • colon